 - The data herein does not include any testing instance related to the Seal of Biliteracy (whether a State Seal or the Global Seal of Biliteracy), Credit-By-Exam, or testing data from students in an honors class. - The number of test takers per academic year differs from one STAMP language to the other, as does the clarity of the grade or year naming conventions used by different schools and districts.
 Avant only tags testing data that has very clearly defined grades and levels, meaning that at times a large amount of data is deemed unsuitable for these reports so as to guarantee the integrity of our yearly averages. - Some level of inversion, which is when a higher grade or year of study shows an average that is lower than the average for the grade or year of study right above it on the chart, is to be expected in cases when: - (a) An honors class is offered at a given grade or year of study (YOS) level.
-The effect of the honors class is that the students that move on to the non-honors version of a class the following grade (year) tend to be the less skilled ones, who did not make it into the honors class. - (b) An AP-level class is offered.
+The effect of the honors class is that the students that move on to the non-honors version of a class the following grade (year) tend to be the less skilled ones, who did not make it into the honors class.

+(b) An AP-level class is offered.
 In a similar manner as in the scenario above, students who stay in classes tagged as year 5 when there is an AP level of the course, tend to be the less skilled ones among those who were in year 4.
-The STAMP 4S chart for Spanish shows this phenomenon clearly, where the averages for students in year 5 are slightly lower than those averages for students in year 4.
-As a natural consequence, the averages for AP are much higher than those for year 4 and for year 5.